bhavyaagg2006-ui/Cruise-Ship-Management-System/README.md

 // Initialize Firebase
 firebase.initializeApp(firebaseConfig);

-7. Open index.html or login.html in your browser to test the application.
+7. Open index.html or login.html in your browser to test the application.```

+---

+## Screenshots